ffcg/ffcg-labs/terraform/gcp/README.md

     **or**

-    Create an access token that is valid for 1 hour and only in the terminal that you execute the command in:
+    Create an access token that is valid for 1 hour and only in the terminal that you execute the command in.
+If both options are used, this takes preceedence.

     ```sh
     export GOOGLE_OAUTH_ACCESS_TOKEN=$(gcloud auth print-access-token)